 This recipe as the name suggests is made without yeast.
 For leavening the dough, baking soda and yogurt is used.
 The dough just needs to be kept for 2 hours to leaven and thus takes less time, unlike the Bhatura recipe i have posted before.
 There are two more bhature recipes on the blog – Aloo bhatura and Bread bhatura.

 After 2 hours when the dough is leavened, you can then begin with rolling and deep-frying.
 When the dough is leavening you can prepare your favorite chickpea curry to along with it.

-the bhatura recipe is made with maida/all purpose flour and fine semolina/sooji. i have also made the same recipe with rice flour. here i did not add the sooji. both ways the bhatura tasted good. the rice flour ones were softer even after cooling. below pic is the bhatura made with rice flour and maida.
+This no yeast bhatura is made with maida (all-purpose flour) and fine semolina (sooji or rava).
+I have also made the same recipe with rice flour.
+Here I did not add the sooji (semolina).
+Both ways the bhature tasted good.
+The rice flour ones were softer even after cooling.

-baking soda and yogurt both act as leavening agents. you can add 1/4 or 1/2 tsp of baking soda. i have used both the proportions of baking soda and they work fine.
+As I have mentioned above, baking soda and yogurt both act as leavening agents.
+You can add ¼ or ½ tsp of baking soda.
+I have used both the proportions of baking soda and they work fine.